shubhaguha/fm_data_tasks/README.md

 To see a full set of scripts with output results for 200 examples samples of each dataset, see [scripts/run_results.zsh](scripts/run_results.zsh).

-Some examples are a follows.
+Some examples are as follows.

 To dry run run 10 examples for Fodors Zagats entity matching with random selection of 3 examples to add to the prompt,
 ```